Latvia - Central Authority & practical information

 |Methods of service

-In accordance with the Civil Procedure Law and according to the court's discretion, documents can be served using:
+In accordance with the Civil Procedure Law, documents can be served using:

 1) registered mail;

 2) by registered mail with notification of receipt;